awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

 + **Backlog per instance**: To calculate your backlog per instance, start with the `ApproximateNumberOfMessages` queue attribute to determine the length of the SQS queue \(number of messages available for retrieval from the queue\)\.
 Divide that number by the fleet's running capacity, which for an Auto Scaling group is the number of instances in the `InService` state, to get the backlog per instance\.
 + **Acceptable backlog per instance**: To calculate your target value, first determine what your application can accept in terms of latency\.
 Then, take the acceptable latency value and divide it by the average time that an EC2 instance takes to process a message\.

 To illustrate with an example, let's say that the current `ApproximateNumberOfMessages` is 1500 and the fleet's running capacity is 10\.
 If the average processing time is 0\.1 seconds for each message and the longest acceptable latency is 10 seconds, then the acceptable backlog per instance is 10 / 0\.1, which equals 100\.
 This means that 100 is the target value for your target tracking policy\.
-Because the backlog per instance is currently at 150 \(1500 / 10\), your fleet scales out by five instances to maintain proportion to the target value\.
+If the backlog per instance is currently at 150 \(1500 / 10\), your fleet scales out, and it scale out by five instances to maintain proportion to the target value\.

 The following procedures demonstrate how to publish the custom metric and create the target tracking scaling policy that configures your Auto Scaling group to scale based on these calculations\.